wpexpertsio/password-protected/readme.txt

 = Translations =

-If you would like to translate this plugin you can easily contribute via our [Transifex page](https://www.transifex.com/projects/p/password-protected/resource/password-protected/) - just signup for a free account.
+If you would like to translate this plugin you can easily contribute at the [Translating WordPress](https://translate.wordpress.org/projects/wp-plugins/password-protected/) page.
+The stable plugin needs to be 95% translated for a language file to be available to download/update via Wordpress.
-More instructions can be found at [wp-translations.org](http://wp-translations.org/translators-wp-translations/)

 == Installation ==